jgoizueta/grassgis/README.md

   - Methods to check if maps exist
   - Methods that return information as objects (arrays, hashes), e.g. values returned by r.what, the current region, etc.
+  - Methods that execute operations in a GRASS-version independent manner (higher level, version independent interface to modules).

 ### GRASS cooking DSL